rakki194/yipyap/docs/tooltip.md

 ## Accessibility

-The tooltip system implements several accessibility features:

-1. **ARIA Attributes**
-   - `role="tooltip"` for screen reader identification
-   - `aria-hidden` for visibility state management

-2. **Keyboard Navigation**
-   - Focus events trigger tooltips
-   - Proper focus management
-   - Same delay and animation behavior as mouse interaction

-3. **Screen Reader Support**
-   - Semantic HTML structure
-   - Clear text content
-   - Proper ARIA states
+The tooltip system implements several accessibility features to ensure a great experience for all users.
+The system uses proper ARIA attributes including the `role="tooltip"` attribute which helps screen readers identify the tooltip's purpose, and the `aria-hidden` attribute which manages visibility state for assistive technologies.

+Keyboard navigation is fully supported, with focus events triggering tooltips in the same way as mouse interactions.
+The system implements proper focus management to maintain a logical tab order and provides the same smooth delay and animation behavior whether using keyboard or mouse input.

+Screen reader support is implemented through semantic HTML structure that clearly conveys the tooltip's content and purpose.
+The system uses clear, descriptive text content and maintains proper ARIA states to ensure screen readers can accurately announce the tooltip's presence and content to users.

 ## Theme Integration